Judicial Secrecy

 State law keeps judicial income hidden from public

-By RICK BRUNDRETT Under state court rules, judges must avoid even the “appearance of impropriety” in all of their activities, and “minimize the risk of conflict” with their official duties.
-Citizens, however, typically have no easy way of determining whether the income sources of many South Carolina judges or their... -
+Update 3/17/25: The salaries of judges and court staff making at least $50,000 annually can now be found here on the Judicial Department's website.
+By RICK BRUNDRETT Under state court rules, judges must avoid even the “appearance of impropriety” in all of their activities, and “minimize the risk of conflict”... -

 Judicial department releases staff salaries after legal pressure